sourcegraph/about/blogposts/2021/career-framework.md

 ### Engineering managers wanted to level incoming hires fairly

-Without a framework, engineering managers struggled to identify which levels incoming hires might occupy.
-As we scale and make more and more offers, we found we needed the ability to evaluate an ever wider spectrum of hires.
+Without a framework, engineering managers had to spend time leveling candidates on a case-by-case basis.
+As we scaled and made more and more offers, we found we needed the ability to evaluate an ever wider spectrum of hires.
 We needed to know we were consistently making fair offers.

 Fairness was hard to ensure.
 How, for instance, could we know that hiring manager A was making an offer that’s consistent with what hiring manager B would make?
 How, too, do we level someone who’s coming in if we don’t have a good sense of who the IC2s or IC3s are?
 The need for a framework only became more apparent.